Baby dies after she was left in hot car while dad was arrested, taken to jail, police say

 The hospital staff determined Nova was dead and that she had been in the car for seven hours at the police station.
 The grandmother told hospital staff that the baby was left in a car "after a traffic stop."

-After learning of the baby's death, police located Whatley's car in the parking lot of Snellville City Hall.
+After learning of the baby's death, police located Whatley's car in the parking lot of the adjacent Snellville City Hall.

 At no time did he mention his infant daughter being left inside the car, police said in a statement.
 They said the entire interaction with the man, from first contact in the lobby to when he arrived in jail, was recorded on police body camera.

-Snellville Police have asked the Georgia Bureau of Investigation to take over as the primary investigating agency.

-Police said Whatley bonded out of jail Tuesday night for his probation violation but was arrested Wednesday and charged with second-degree murder following the death of his daughter.
+Police said Whatley bonded out of jail Tuesday night for the probation violation but was arrested Wednesday and charged with second-degree murder following the death of his daughter.

+11Alive's Brittany Kleinpeter spoke to Nova's mother, Selena, via text message, who said her little girl lit up the room.

+"She had the biggest personality a baby could have.
+She laughed and smiled since she was a month old.
+She talked to you in her baby language and answered you with noises when you said her name," Selena said.

 GBI is now investigating the case and the agency's findings will be turned over to the Gwinnett County District Attorney's Office.